 Blue Door in Lincoln Park used to be a small grab-and-go restaurant, but these days it’s a larger, cuter, sit-down space in the same neighborhood.
 Lots of plants and little watering cans make the interior feel like a farmhouse, and the comfort food on the menu fits right in.
 Expect fried chicken sliders, cheese curds, and a lot of giant salads.
 It’s the perfect way to really remind everyone that they live in the Midwest.

 Head to Bar Roma for rustic Italian food, and/or to pretend you’re on the set of a cooking show.
-The space has a lot of wood and distressed furniture, plus bags of flour lying around - all of which makes for a charming environment.
+The space has a lot of wood and distressed furniture, plus bags of flour lying around.
 And the food is good, with a variety of meatballs (there’s a whole section of the menu devoted to them), in addition to great pasta.
 Definitely get the cacio e pepe, and probably a few more to share.

 If you’re like us and want to spend all of your time hanging out in quaint French bistros, then Le Bouchon is your friend.
 We’ve considered moving in here, but ultimately it seemed awkward.
 This place is classically decorated, small, and perfect for catching up with a few friends over cassoulet or bouillabaisse.
 In other words, it completely fits the definition of SCRPRTCUWFF.